Tips for Renting Your First Apartment

 Photo: Vintage Revivals

-Whether you’re a college student departing the dorms or leaving the nest for the first time, renting an apartment is unknown territory.
+Whether you’re a college student departing the dorms or leaving the nest for the first time, looking for an apartment or a room for rent in NYC or anywhere else in the world is unknown territory.
 You may have heard the horror stories about villainous landlords or bothersome roommates.
 With these considerations, it’s no wonder many first-time renters feel overwhelmed with information.
 Yet, as thousands have done before you, you can have a smooth transition to your new apartment.
 Follow these tips and you prepare for life in your new home.

 Pick Your Roommates Wisely